mosip/mosip-infra/deployment/v3/mosip/partner-onboarder/README.md

 ###Some of the commonly found issues are listed below.

- ###*KER-ATH-401: Authentication Failed
+ ###1.KER-ATH-401: Authentication Failed
  ###Resolution :You need to provide correct secretkey for mosip-deployment-client.

- ###*Certificate dates are not valid
+ ###2.Certificate dates are not valid
  ###Resolution:Check with admin regarding adding grace period in configuration.

- ###*Upload of certificate will not be allowed to update other domain certificate
+ ###3.Upload of certificate will not be allowed to update other domain certificate
  ###Resolution:This is expected when you try to upload ida-cred certificate twice.It should only run once and if you see this error while uploading a second time                 it can be ignored as the cert is already present.